 A collaboration with the incredible harper and dear friend, Ann Heymann, for Lá na Cruite/Harp Day 2021.

-Composed and Performed on the Cláirseach by Ann Heymann Arranged for Mixed Harps Ensemble by Marta Cook
+Arranged for Mixed Harps Ensemble: Marta Cook

-Sound and Video Editing by Marta Cook
+Sound and Video Editing: Marta Cook

 Marta coaches Deborah Henson-Conant, 2011